 I'm not a paying member, so I can't see "likes".
 A profile without a photo makes me wonder if you're really available.
 If you want to talk, please message me.

-Unless labeled HISTORY, photos are recent.
-HISTORY photos are offered with the idea you can better understand who I am today if you can see who I was yesterday.
+Most photos are recent.
+Old ones are labeled HISTORY.
+They're offered with the idea you'll better understand who I am today if you can see who I was yesterday.
 I'm not trying to pass myself as younger.

-And now the obligatory "Things I like to do" paragraph.
+THE OBLIGATORY "Things I like to do" PARAGRAPH.

-If you're close to my age, you realize much as we'd like to stay young, the next 30 years will not be the same as the last 30.
+Everyday living is a bit more complicated.
+If you're close to my age, you realize much as we'd like to stay young, our next 30 years won't be the same as our last 30.
 We'll deal with different life challenges than when we were younger.